premchander-revature/interviewquestions/MCQBasedques.md

 </details>
 </details>

-16. Which clause is used to delete all rows from the table?
+16.Which clause is used to delete all rows from the table?

-- a.
+a.
 SQL DELETE ALL ROWS Table_Name;

-- b.
+b.
 SQL DELETE ROWS Table_Name;

-- c.
+c.
 DELETE FROM Table_Name;

-- d.
+d.
 DELETE FROM ALL ROWS Table_Name;

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)